Chat

 Choosing a mode

-To choose the right mode for your app you need to decide how your users will interact with it.
+To choose the right mode for your chat you need to decide how your users will interact with it.
 If you want them to ask general questions, choose the General chat mode.
 If you want them to ask specific questions about your company’s data, choose the Knowledge Graph mode.

 Knowledge Graph lets you ask questions about your company’s data and get reliable, accurate answers.
 It uses multiple internal sources, making it easy to find information even if you’re not sure where it’s stored.
 Read more here.